Office & Hours

-My research interests center on the psychological health benefits of self-compassion.
+Dr. Kristin Neff’s research interests center on the psychological health benefits of self-compassion.
 Self-compassion is a concept borrowed from Buddhist psychology, and entails self-kindness, feelings of interconnectedness, and mindfulness.
-I have developed a scale to measure the construct, and have conducted numerous studies on the topic.
+Dr. Neff has developed a scale to measure the construct and has conducted numerous studies on the topic.

-University of California at Berkeley MA 1992 Education
+Ph.D., Education, University of California at Berkeley, 1997

 Neff, K. D. (2011).
 Self-Compassion: Stop beating yourself up and leave insecurity behind.
 New York: William Morrow.

-- Awarded a Research Grant from the University of Texas at Austin for the study “The Psychological Correlates of Self-Compassion among Adolescents.”
+Awarded a research grant from The University of Texas at Austin for the study “The Psychological Correlates of Self-Compassion among Adolescents.”
+2009

 Current Research Projects and Grants

 Dr. Neff is currently examining the effectiveness of the Mindful Self-Compassion program.
 Additionally, Dr. Neff is investigating the link between self-compassion and compassion for others.